Tax Free Benefits:

 - Guarantee periods to inheritors

 - Lump sums on specific future dates

 Every circumstance is different.
 Every claimant is different.
-At SSG we help analyze future needs and then carefully tailor a structure that fits the individual's needs, drawing upon our years of experience in hundreds of cases.
+At SSG we help analyze future needs and then carefully tailor a structure that fits the individual's needs, drawing upon our years of experience in thousands of cases.